 We’ve already discussed a few things above that you can do to trim up your ribs.
 And a few more if you’re trimming them up for comps.

 Firstly, turn the rack over so the bones are facing you.
-If there is still a little flap of meat on the back, trim it off and save it for later.
+If there is still a little flap of meat on the back, trim that all the way back and put it inside ziplock bag to save for something else later.
 You’ll also notice a thin, translucent film across the back of the bones.
-This is going to need to go too as if not, to avoid contracting and curling the rack fo ribs.
+This is going to need to go too as if not, it will contract when cooking and curl the rack of ribs.
 Plus, it’s just not nice to eat later.
 Grab a butter knife and slide the blade between a bone and the film.
 Lever it up a little, being careful not to tear it.
 Once you can get a finger under the film, grab it between your thumb and forefinger using a piece of paper towel for grip, and pull it off.
 If you can get it off in one go, make a wish!

 For the actual trimming, don’t overthink it too much.
 Just try to square up the rack and even it out.
 Try and eliminate any excessively thin pieces of meat – they’ll cook too fast and dry out.

 This article ended up so big that I’ve had to stop at this point, breaking it into two parts.
-The next part will be released next week, so stay tuned!
+The second part of this article is over here.

-In the meantime, you can catch Billy and I discussing Pork Ribs and boning specs in Episode 2 of the ‘Comp Ready’ series of the Podcast.
+In the meantime, you can catch Billy and I discussing boning specs and why different countries have different cuts of meat in Ep 2 of the ‘Comp Ready’ season.
+Catch it on: